gwu-libraries/scholarspace-hyrax/README.md

 - **TO DO: test with content from production**

 ### Postgres
-- Currently, separate postgres containers are used for the Fedora and Rails databases.
+- Currently, separate postgres containers (each with their own Docker volume) are used for the Fedora and Rails databases.
 This may be desirable for migration purposes, i.e., if the two databases in production are running on different versions of postrgres.
 - To migrate the Rails and Fedora databases, the best approach is probably a backup/restore from production.
   - Start the container.
   - Copy the backup file to the postgres Docker volume: `docker cp backup.sql [db-container-name]:/tmp`.